sarahwoodall/ScopeLocals/README.md

 final, parameters that are passed through every method invocation.
-These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
+These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them).
 They are guaranteed to be re-entrant &mdash; when used correctly.

 Scope locals can also provide us with some other nice-to-have